 I do this many times on several different platforms for Bluehost:

-- The Infamous 4-Minute Blog YouTube Video: This is a video I created that walks people through how to setup a domain and hosting account (and install WordPress) – in less than 4 minutes.
-The “less than 4 minutes” part is important because it’s differentiates my tutorial from the thousands of other tutorials out there, and also that it can be done quickly.
+- The Infamous 4-Minute Blog YouTube Video: This is a video I created that shows you how to setup a domain and hosting account (and install WordPress) in less than 4 minutes.
+The “less than 4 minutes” part is important because it differentiates my tutorial from the thousands of other tutorials out there.
 This video has been viewed over 10,000 times.